warp-contracts/warp/README.md

 All the new source code is kept in the `src/v2` directory.

 #### Client package
-Code located in `client` package contains base client interface - `SwcClient` and its "reference" implementation - `HandlerBasedSwcClient` - that allows to interact with contracts.
+Code located in `client` package contains base client interface - `Contract` and its "reference" implementation - `HandlerBasedSwcClient` - that allows to interact with contracts.
 It also contains `SwClientFactory` that supplies some most common `HandlerBasedSwcClient` configurations (e.g. cached or non-cached).
 Refer the TSDocs for more information.

 #### Cache package
 Code located in `cache` package contains base interfaces - `SwCache` and `BlockHeightSwCache` and some example implementations.
-These caches can be used while configuring [`SwcClient`](#swcclient-interface) implementation - to greatly improve processing speed (i.e. contract's state evaluation)
+These caches can be used while configuring [`Contract`](#swcclient-interface) implementation - to greatly improve processing speed (i.e. contract's state evaluation)
 Refer the TSDocs for more information.